Skip to main content

 secure data storage

-How to store customer data securely
+How to store data securely

 Specific requirements for secure data storage may vary depending on the type of data being stored and the laws and regulations that apply to you.
-But here are some solid guidelines on how to store customer data securely.
+But here are some solid guidelines on how to store data securely.
 Make sure you do these 5 things:

 1. Choose a secure storage method.
 Store personal data in a secure location, such as an encrypted database, a password-protected file, or secure cloud storage service.